cityofaustin/atxopendata.rocks/pages/about.md

 ---
-title: The City of Austin Open Data Initiative
+title: The City of Austin open data initiative
 permalink: /about/
 layout: atx
 image:
 lead: is committed to an open and transparent government
 redirect_from:
 subnav_items:
-  - text: About the Open Data Initiative
+  - text: About the open data initiative
     permalink: /about/#the-open-data-initiative
-  - text: The Open Data Team
+  - text: The open data team
     permalink: /about/#the-open-data-team
-  - text: What the Open Data Team Does
+  - text: What the open data team does
     permalink: /about/#what-the-open-data-team-does
-  - text: The Open Data Initiative on the News
+  - text: The open data initiative on the news
     permalink: /about/#the-open-data-initiative-on-the-news
-  - text: The Open Data Portal
+  - text: The open data portal
     permalink: /about/#the-open-data-portal
-  - text: Open Data Portal Terms of Use
+  - text: Open data portal terms of use
     permalink: /about/#open-data-portal-terms-of-use
-  - text: The Open Data Initiative History
+  - text: The open data initiative history
     permalink: /about/#the-open-data-initiative-history
-  - text: Policy Documents
+  - text: Policy documents
     permalink: /about/#policy-documents

 ---

-## About the Open Data Initiative
+## About the open data initiative
 "We operate best, when we are operating in the open.
 We make better decisions and we build trust that way.
 And trust is certainly the foundation that allows us to work on behalf of the public.
 Without that trust we lose legitimacy."
 <br>
 <b>Spencer Cronk, Austin City Manager</b>
 <br>
 <b>April 2018</b>

-## The Open Data Team
+## The open data team
 - Charles Purma, IT Manager
 - Anne Whitlocke, IT Business Systems Analyst Senior
 - Brad McCarty, IT Business Systems Analyst Senior